ciill/autotwitterlogin/README.md

 # autotwitterlogin
-Opens a CMD entering your Twitter username and password.
+Opens a CMD entering your twitter username and password.

+Install selenium: pip install selenium.

+NOTE: Requires Firefox to run